stone-payments/stoneco-guidelines/qa_testing/cucumber/README.md

 ### What is Cucumber?

 Cucumber is a development tool for the automatic execution of the application acceptance test.
-It allow the business analyst to describe in a natural way the acceptance criteria of the application using Gherkin for it.
-On the same way it give the developers the possibility of execute that criteria like test against the application.
+It allows the business analyst to describe in a natural way the acceptance criteria of the application using Gherkin for it.
+On the same way it gives the developers the possibility of executing that criteria as tests against the application.
 That feature makes Cucumber really useful on agile development methodologies like [ATDD](../testing/ATDD/README.md) and [BDD](../testing/GoodPractivesBDD.md)

 ### ATDD and BDD with Cucumber

 Without details, ATDD is an agile development methodology guided by acceptance test.
 ATDD also includes BDD, which is an agile development methodology guided by the behavior of the application.
-It means that, the same acceptance criteria can includes different behavior criteria for the application.
+It means the same acceptance criteria can include different behavior criteria for the application.

 One of the biggest difference between ATDD and BDD is the detail level on the criteria description.
 Thus Cucumber can be applied on both methodologies.
-Cucumber allow the execution of criteria or behavior of the application described by business analyst like a test.
-That is why all depends on the detail level which the different criteria would be described.
-If both methodologies are used, it could be possible to have a few high level acceptance test that shows the use of ATDD on the project and, on the other hand, a greater number of more detailed behavior test following BDD methodology.
+Cucumber allows the execution of criteria or behavior of the application described by business analyst as a tests and because of that all depends on the detail level which the different criteria would be described.
+If both methodologies are used, it is possible to have a few high level acceptance test that shows the use of ATDD on the project and, on the other hand, a greater number of more detailed behavior tests following BDD methodology.

-That is why Cucumber can be used with both methodologies, making easier the agile development on both of them.
+Therefore, Cucumber can be used with both methodologies, making easier the agile development for both of them.

 ### Alive documentation

 Another advantage given by cucumber is that it can be part of the project documentation.

-One of the biggest problems found on projects should be the project documentation maintenance and now more than ever, because the projects are more agile, dynamical and changing.
+One of the biggest problems found in projects is the project documentation maintenance and now more than ever, because the projects are more agile, dynamical and changing.
 Using agile development methodologies like commented ones, the applications are constantly changing, leaving documentation outdated frequently.
 This means that maintenance expenses can be huge if we want to keep it updated.

-One of the Cucumber main features is use it to describe the requirements of the project both acceptance and functional and that this descriptions are part of the documentation.
-Besides proyect documentation, this descriptions are the acceptance and functional test, that will be executed against the project once and again.
-It means that this documentation cant be outdated because the test will fail until they are updated.
-This way, the project documentation will evolve with the application and never will be outdated.
+One of the Cucumber main features is describing the requirements of the project both acceptance and functional and that this descriptions are part of the documentation.
+Besides project documentation, this descriptions are the acceptance and functional tests, that will be executed against the project once and again.
+It means that this documentation cannot be outdated because the test will fail until they are updated.
+Therefore, the project documentation will evolve with the application and never will be outdated.

 ### Life cycle

-The ideal life cycle for cucumber test is as follows:
+The ideal life cycle for cucumber tests is as follows:

 **Write behavior scenarios with Gherkin**